History and Politics BA

 The Guardian University Guide 2025.

-In your final year, explore the details of your favourite area of history in small seminar groups and with a true expert on the topic, and become a specialist in your chosen area.
+In small seminar groups, explore the details of a specialised area of history with a true expert on the topic, working with original sources and engaging with cutting-edge historical analysis.

 You’ll have the opportunity to study abroad, undertake a placement year or take part in a whole host of other global and work experiences.